Research combined by Niko C., Sophia G., and Britney S.

 Bob Campos was born on February 5, 1938, in South Omaha to Mexican immigrants, Zeniado and Trini Campos.
 He is the fourth of five children, and lived in a one room house near 23rd and U Streets.

 At age eight, he began working at a grocery store holding

 doors open for people and picking up scrap metal for a little extra cash.
 Campos, his parents, and his two older brothers, all worked at the packing house.
 He continued going to school as he worked.
 Due to family circumstances, in 1954, after his sophomore year at South High School, he decided to drop out and join the military.
-At fifteen, Campos tried to join the Marines Core, lying about his age to serve his country.
+At fifteen, Campos tried to join the Marines Core.
 The Marines discovered he was underage, and told him to stay in school.
 He did not listen.

 At sixteen, after seeing a sign pointing to the U.S. Coast Guard.
 He again lied about his age and this time successfully enlisted in the United States Coast Guard, as a minor.
 He was assigned to a couple different places until he was sent to and settled in Portland, Maine,

 where he met his future wife, Barbara Flaherty.
 They married in 1958,

 in Portland, and were together for 57 years until her death on